 How did AI make these attacks more effective?

+The threat actors used generative AI services to streamline their operations.
 This wasn't some sophisticated AI breakthrough.
 These criminals took everyday AI tools and applied them to cybercrime workflow.
-The scary part?
-It worked.

 What exactly did they compromise?

+Over 600 FortiGate devices across 55 countries fell victim.
 FortiGate devices are Fortinet's flagship firewalls.
-They protect corporate networks, government systems, and critical infrastructure.
 Getting inside one is like having keys to the castle.